10.0 Academic Misconduct and Dishonesty

 If the COD handles the case, its decision is final unless the committee recommends that the student be either suspended or expelled, in which case the final sanction is decided by the President.

 If the faculty member handles the case, the faculty member should inform the student that if he or she disagrees with the faculty member's disposition of the incident, it can be reviewed by the head of the department.
 Further review may be requested of the dean of the appropriate School.
 If the student feels aggrieved after these steps have been taken or attempted, the student is encouraged to consult the OSC for advice about the possibility of proceeding further and to consult the MIT complaint policy described in the Courses and Degree Programs section on Institute Regulations.
-(See also Policies and Procedures Section 9.6 Complaint and Grievance Procedures.)
+(See also Policies and Procedures Section 9.7 Complaint Resolution Policies and Procedures.)

 In certain cases students supported by federal funds may be subject to procedures required by federal agencies.
 For more information, consult the Supplement to MIT Procedures Dealing with Academic Misconduct available from the Office of the Vice President for Research.